Adventure Tours & Trips in Canada

 Drive the stunning Going-to-the-Sun Road's alpine passes, with optional helicopter flights over Banff's peaks.
 The Columbia Icefield beckons explorers, while Athabasca River offers rafting thrills and Jasper's backcountry provides hiking adventures.

-Duration 11 days Destinations Calgary, Waterton Lakes National Park, Glacier National Park, Whitefish, Kootenay National Park, Banff National Park, Jasper National Park, Maligne Canyon Age Range up to 80 year olds Operator Globus From
+Duration 11 days Destinations Calgary, Waterton Lakes National Park, Glacier National Park, Whitefish, Kootenay National Park, Banff National Park, Jasper National Park, Maligne Canyon Age Range All Ages Welcome Operator Globus From $5,398

 What people love about Active Tours in Canada